Advertiser Disclosure

 Verbier Switzerland.
 Image Credit: Lukas Picton

-Your free lift tickets will be issued only after you have shown both proof of a valid accommodation booking and a valid Epic Pass.
-Epic Pass holders are entitled to 1 free day of skiing for each consecutive day of accommodation booked in a valid hotel or lodge.
+Your free lift tickets are issued only after you have shown proof of a valid accommodation booking and Epic Pass.
+Epic pass holders are entitled to 1 free day of skiing for each consecutive day of accommodation booked in a valid hotel or lodge.

 To complicate matters further, only Epic Passes purchased via Vail’s primary U.S. website are eligible for the 5-day access.
-So, for example, my Epic Australia Pass, which grants me access to the majority of Vail’s resorts in the U.S., Canada, and Japan, does not allow me to ski the 4 vallées.
+For example, my Epic Australia Pass, which grants me access to most of Vail’s U.S., Canada, and Japan resorts, does not allow me to ski the 4 vallées.

 Hot Tip: